re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

         * ephemeric data downloaded
         * Aided data downloaded (Assit Autonomous)

 * Look at which ephemeris data has been downloaed for each sateliites
-* Use Watchdog timer to sleep during specific time - get GPS time when available to self-corrcect
+* Use Watchdog timer to sleep during specific time - get GPS time when available to self-correct
-* Look through UBC protocol to see what data can be read from GPS
+* Look through UBX protocol to see what data can be read from GPS

 * Use the LoRa Module to check if Tracker is underwater.
 If no acknowledgment is recieved, GPS is underwater
     * Issues - Gateway breaks at some point, Gateway is out of range
     * Pros - Much cheaper on power
 * Use either LoRa or GPs, check the noise level

 *